Search

 If you’re starting today:

-1. Start with Amazon Pay ICICI OR FD card
+1. Start with Amazon Pay, ICICI, or FD card

-2. Use only 20–30% limit
+2. Use only a 20–30% limit

-3. Pay full bill every month
+3. Pay the full bill every month

-4. Build TransUnion CIBIL score to 750+
+4. Build a TransUnion CIBIL score to 750+

 5. Upgrade after 6–12 months